modo-studio/SugarRecord/docs/wiki/setup.md

 let stack: DefaultCDStack = DefaultCDStack(databaseName: "Database.sqlite", automigrating: true)
 SugarRecord.addStack(stack)
 ```

+## App's lifecycle notifications

-Once you have the stack set, a connection between SugarRecord and your app's lifecycle is required in order to execute cleaning and saving internal tasks.
-Ensure you have the following calls in your app delegate:
+Once you have the stack set, a connection between SugarRecord and your app's lifecycle is **REQUIRED** in order to execute cleaning and saving internal tasks. **Ensure** you have the following calls in your app delegate:

 ```swift
 func applicationWillResignActive(application: UIApplication!) {